Harlow7777/Harlow7777/README.md

 - 👋 Hi, I’m @Harlow7777
-- 👀 I’m interested in cars, gaming and coding
+- 👀 I’m interested in coding, gaming and cars
-- 🌱 I’m currently expanding my experience in data engineering
+- 🌱 I’m currently expanding my experience in industrial automation
 - 📫 You can reach me by emailing Harlow_Jacob@outlook.com

 <!---